samyukthdraj/Ats-Scorer/README.md

 Ensure ScoreDisplay.jsx is rendering the job_suggestions data.

-real job suggestions, get the api or something from indeed(found): pip install careerjet-api-client
+- real job suggestions, get the api or something from indeed(found): pip install careerjet-api-client

 are these good enough for job postings across the entire world, what i want is whenever i give any location, it should get the available jobs from that location and the jobs we are suited for depending on the job description we give and the job role we are looking for

+- Future Scope:
+Keyword Extraction: Use NLP techniques to extract relevant keywords from the resume text and use them in your job search.
+Personalization: Match the job listings more closely to the user's experience level and specific skills.
+Caching: Implement caching for API results to reduce API calls and improve response times.